 By the end of the article the writer writes of ‘WOMIs—women with mysterious illnesses,’ dealing with conditions like ME/CFS, fibromyalgia, and postural orthostatic tachycardia syndrome.
 They disproportionately affect women; have unclear causes, complex but debilitating symptoms, no treatments, are hard to diagnose and easy to dismiss.
 A large proportion of the members have chemical and electrical sensitivity and have said the symptoms of these newly ill young people sound like their own.

 And though the writer reaches the understandable conclusion that we have to take this virus more seriously than we are, he seems to have inadvertently pointed to what may be different factors to this very serious illness, or rather, constellation of illnesses, than the virus.
-In fact some of their symptoms (heart attack sensations with normal ekgs) sound just like the mysterious ‘soldier’s heart’ that Dr. Mandell Cohen had been studying during WWII.
+In fact some of their symptoms (heart attack sensations with normal ekgs) sound just like the mysterious ‘soldier’s heart’ that Dr. Mandell Cohen had been studying some eighty years ago.
 Could the prickling and strange vibrating symptoms, the ‘fizzing,’ as reported by the New York Post, the erratic heart beats, the loss of taste and smell, all point the way to something more electrical in nature?

 An early 2021 paper by Dr. Beverly Rubik and Dr. Robert R. Brown studied the literature on wireless bioeffects and Covid-19 as it unfolded in 2020, trying to ascertain if there was any kind of relationship between the two.
 Dr. Rubik notes that the CDC has stated there are 3 pillars in all disease, what is called the epidemiological triad: 1) the agent, or gene that’s gone awry; 2) the overall health of the host; and 3) the environment.
 It seemed to her most of the attention was on the virus, with some notice of co-morbidities.
 But nobody was talking about the environment.

 In the spring of 2020 a group of German doctors had already written an open letter to their Chancellor and ministers of the federal government, asking them to do just that.
-They claimed a connection between mobile phone technology, weakness of immune system and the devastating Corona virus and called for a reduction of the RF burden.
+They claimed a connection between mobile phone technology, weakness of the immune system and the devastating Corona virus and called for a reduction of the RF burden.

 Doctors such as Dr. Dietrich Klinghardt, whose specialty is neurological disease, investigates the electromagnetic condition of his patients’ homes as a matter of course, particularly their bedrooms.
 He himself earned a Building Biologist degree in order to better understand mitigation strategies.
 It would make sense even to study their places of work, their typical transportation routes, and even to have a good look at any recent upgrades in technological infrastructure in their community.